 Maximizing the Useful Life of FRP Tanks and Pipes

 FRP tanks and structures are reliable and low-maintenance, but they are should not be considered no-maintenance.
 Potential problems identified early can avoid catastrophic failures.
 Performing inspections annually will maximize performance.
 A good understanding of how a corrosion barrier is supposed to look makes the identification of potential issues much easier (this is also a good argument for keeping tanks clean and free of debris).
 Make a note of these and any other observations that seem changed since your last visual inspection:

-- any extensive cracking or crazing
+- Any extensive cracking or crazing

-- cracks around flanges and metal supports/hangers
+- Cracks around flanges and metal supports/hangers

-- buildup of crystals
+- Buildup of crystals

-- excessive wear on flanges
+- Excessive wear on flanges

-- blistering on pipes or tank surfaces
+- Blistering on pipes or tank surfaces

-- joints, or elbows that are discolored or cracked
+- Joints, or elbows that are discolored or cracked

 To get the longest life possible from your tanks and pipes, have a good preventive maintenance and inspection program as your first line of defense, and be aware of your options for repair and field service.
 Having a plan in place, even just in case, means you’ll avoid unscheduled downtime, property damage, and even environmental incidents or worker injuries associated with process and storage containers and pipelines.
-Whether you’ve got leaks, need a new lining, or have tank or pipe damage, Kenway Composites is always available and ready to help.
+Whether you’ve got leaks, need a new lining, or have tank or pipe damage, Creative Composites Group is always available and ready to help.